 2. DIALOGUE

 Riveting Dialogue draws your reader in.
-It could start with a concept your reader instantly connects with, or a saying that piques curiosity; maybe something a supporting character said to your main character, or a saying that for various reasons, is important to your main character.
-Dialogue must read authentic, and to create authentic conversation, we can draw from our experiences:
+It could start with a concept your reader instantly connects with, or a saying that piques curiosity; it could be something a supporting character said to your main character, or a saying that, for various reasons, is important to your main character.
+To create an authentic conversation, we can draw from our interactions with others:

-• When we incite conversation, we do so to either learn information or pass information.
-The dialogue that starts your first chapter can present crucial information, it could be something important to the story or the character.
+- When we initiate a conversation, we do so to learn or pass information.
+The dialogue that starts your first chapter can present crucial information; it could be something important to the story or the character.

-• You can start with a statement that somehow affects your character or the story; this would be exposition in dialogue, but it would catch reader attention.
-You can choose an odd detail said by someone, that could be built on as the conversation progresses.
+- You can start with a statement that somehow affects your character or the story; this would be exposition in dialogue, but it would catch the reader’s attention.
+You can choose an odd detail said by someone, which could be built on as the conversation progresses.

-• Dialogue can also be for the purpose of showing the reader someone that’s important to the main character: Is this a flashback where they are talking to their now deceased parent? loved one or friend?
+- Dialogue can also be used to introduce another important character in some peculiar cases: Is this a flashback where they are talking to their now deceased parent? loved one or friend?
 The possibilities are endless.

 3. SENSORY INFORMATION (Set the scene for the character)

 You can always start with these senses of the character: sight, sound, and touch.
 What can they see, feel, or hear?
-In fact, this is important for most scenes, especially if you’re writing in first-person or third person limited.
-By setting the scene for the main character, you draw the reader in, they’re imagining what’s happening to the character by seeing, hearing, and feeling the same things.
+This is important for most scenes, especially if the narrative is in first-person or third-person limited.
+By setting the scene for the main character, you draw the reader in; they’re imagining what’s happening to the character by seeing, hearing, and feeling the same things.

 4. Exposition

-You can also start by laying down the foundations of the story in what is commonly called Exposition.
-Cast your mind back to the children’s stories your parents read to you, or those stories you listened to at school:
+You can also start by laying down the foundation of the story through Exposition.
+Cast your mind back to the children’s stories your parents read to you:

-There once was a happy girl that lived by the sea.
+There once was a happy girl who lived by the sea.
 Every morning, she would hurry to the seashore to pick shells...

 Novels meant for an older audience may use advanced diction, but the mechanics remain the same.
 You bring the reader into the story by giving them important information.